Harinie-Sethu/AS2/Interim.md

 ## Expected Progress as per Timeline:
 - Completion of data preprocessing (Completed)
-- Begin working on the implementation of the first apprach/paper
+- Begin working on the implementation of the first approach/paper (Completed)

 ## Progress made:
 - We first approach the understanding of the architecture presented in the paper: __A Study on Efficiency, Accuracy and Document Structure